Kranti: Soundtrack

-The music is scored by Laxmikant Pyarelal and lyrics written by Santosh Anand.
+The music is scored by Laxmikant Pyarelal and the lyrics are written by Manoj Kumar and Santosh Anand.
 The music was popular with some hit songs like "Zindagi Ki Na Toote Ladi" and "Chana Jor Garam".
 Laxmikant Pyarelal used famous singers Kishore Kumar, Lata Mangeshkar, Mohammed Rafi, Manna Dey, Mahendra Kapoor, Shailender Singh and Nitin Mukesh to sing for the actors.